Phoenix (manga): Publication

+English edition

-English editionPhoenix is currently published in English by Viz Communications.
+Phoenix is currently published in English by Viz Communications.
 Although the second volume was initially published by the now defunct Pulp manga anthology in a larger edition, in 2002, Viz took over the rest of the manga series, and re-released the second volume.
 Frederik Schodt, Jared Cook, Shinji Sakamoto, and Midori Ueda, members of a Tokyo group called "Dadakai", had already translated the first five volumes of the series around 1977/78, but after handing these translation to Tezuka Productions, they collected dust for nearly twenty-five years.
 Finally, Schodt and Cook finished translating the rest of the series and Viz published the entire series in English, starting in 2002 and completing it in March 2008.
 It has been criticized for being a dumbing-down, including overlapping artwork with unnecessary new narration, and altering character names (such as Sarutahiko to Saruta) to make their reincarnations more obvious to the reader.
 However, Tezuka was known to update his manga every few years, so the U.S. version could reflect the last known edition of the series.

 The Viz editions are released "flipped" (the original right-to-left orientation is reversed for easier reading in English).
 Some of the shorter stories have been consolidated into one book (based on the Japanese publication), and Troubled Times has been split across two; this resulted in each Viz book having a similar page count.
 While many of the actual Viz books are out of print, they became available again through digital purchase on Kindle.
 Viz later offered the digital version of Phoenix manga in 2014.